unitymakesus/myfriendteresa.com/plugins/wp-subscribe/readme.txt

 * Super lightweight.
 * Compatible with caching and SEO plugins.
 * Eye-catching design.
-* Choose between 3 unique styles of thumbnails: small, big or no thumbnails.
 * Position it anywhere where a widget is configured in your theme.

 = Support =